PaudelDhirendra/SeepStudy/README.md

 Dozens of researchers, computer scientists, enginginners, technicians and research assistants assisted in the development of this program.

 SleepStudy uses several utilities available from the MATLAB file exchange area including:
--    [SpectralTrainFig](https://www.mathworks.com/matlabcentral/fileexchange/49852-spectraltrainfig)[source code](https://github.com/nsrr/SpectralTrainFig).
+-    [SpectralTrainFig](https://www.mathworks.com/matlabcentral/fileexchange/49852-spectraltrainfig) & [source code](https://github.com/nsrr/SpectralTrainFig).
 The main app and source code from which this repo is forked.
 -    [dirr](http://www.mathworks.com/matlabcentral/fileexchange/8682-dirr--find-files-recursively-filtering-name--date-or-bytes-) Used to create EDF/XMl file lists for processing
 -    [moving](http://www.mathworks.com/matlabcentral/fileexchange/8251-moving-averages---moving-median-etc).
 Used to compute running band averages for the artifact detection computations.
 -    [panel](http://www.mathworks.com/matlabcentral/fileexchange/20003-panel).
 Used to create a summary figure for review.